sapfluxnet/sfn_0_1_5_corrections/README.md

 │             └─0.1.6
 │                 │
 │                 └─ csv
 |                 └─ RData
 ```

 ## Output

-The code produces a new version stored in the folder output/0.1.6.
+The code produces a new version stored in the folder
+output/0.1.6.
 It has the same
 structure as the database in Zenodo.

+Once updated version is finalised and checked, it can be copied to
+the DataVersions directory as 0.1.6 and can be used in
+further analyses.

 ## Changelog